 Celebrating your 50th birthday is an exciting time.
-St Ann’s hospice has been enjoying their anniversary with celebratory charity events all over Salford and Greater Manchester.
+St Ann’s hospice, which has a base in Little Hulton, has been enjoying its anniversary with celebratory charity events.

 In 1967, it was recognised that a hospice was needed in Manchester.
 This is when Dr Moya Cole, from the Christies Hospital, approached the Bishop of Manchester, the Right Reverend Dr William Greer asking if local churches would join together to set up a hospice.
 50 years later St Ann’s Hospice is still thriving.

-Rachel said; “We have been pleased to hear that people are so excited that our birthday is a special moment in the history of Manchester too.
+Chief executive Rachel McMillan said: “We have been pleased to hear that people are so excited that our birthday is a special moment in the history of Manchester too.
 St Ann’s is one of the oldest and largest hospices in the UK and we have had such lovely feedback from people who are proud to have our specialist facility in their locality.”

 “To all the individuals and groups joining us to take on a sporting challenge as part of our birthday year, we have been very overwhelmed by all the support for our charity.”